 Washington DC is located about 225 miles from New York City, making it a great stop-off for your first night.
 If you do decide to stay here, the CitizenM Washington DC Capitol combines a funky interior and an amazing view of the city to provide the ultimate DC experience.

 Colorful and vibrant, the rooms at this resort will put you in the perfect mood to see everything the city has to offer.
 If the decorations covering every corner of the hotel don't charm you, nothing will.

 The highlight of staying here would have to be the terrace view - the breathtaking panorama of Washington DC is enough to get anyone excited about a day of exploring.

 Situated right in the heart of the city center, this serves as an excellent base to explore the likes of the Washington Monument, the Lincoln Memorial, the White House, and Capitol Hill.
 Best of all, you can expect great service and a reasonable price.

 Myrtle Beach features over 60 miles of gorgeous coastline, a number of celebrity-designed golf courses and the ultimate beachfront boardwalk with an amusement park that features one of America's tallest Ferris wheels.

-You could definitely find cheaper hotels in Myrtle Beach, but none offer the level of luxury that this one does - besides, the most expensive hotels here are relatively cheap by beach city standards, so you definitely won't feel bad about your investment!
+You could definitely find cheaper hotels in Myrtle Beach, but none offer the level of luxury that this one does - besides, the most expensive hotels here are relatively cheap by beach city standards, so you definitely won't have any regrets!